matsselen/pyolab/README.md

 ## guiExample

-This folder contains example user code that uses implements a GUI (using Tkinter) to send and receive IOLab records and implements a multi-threaded data acquisition system similar to the one in __DaqExample__:
+This folder contains example user code that implements a GUI (using Tkinter) to send and receive IOLab records and implements a multi-threaded data acquisition system similar to the one in __DaqExample__:

 * __userExample.py__
 Example of some _main()_ code that sets up a GUI, opens the serial port, launches data fetching and data analysis threads,